I am working on a major project to re-examine the career of E.L. (Eric) Mascall, Anglican priest and theologian of the twentieth century.

 So far Mascall has attracted relatively little attention from contemporary theologians, and practically none from historians.
 Primarily, the project aims to assess Mascall’s significance in his time, as theologian, critic and controversialist.
 There are, however, signs of increased interest among theologians in very recent years.
 I also hope, then, to provide the historical backdrop against which the churches may now apprehend his work afresh.

 So far, the fruits of this project are in the form of journal articles and book chapters:

 3. E.L.
 Mascall and the Anglican opposition to the ordination of women as priests, 1954-1978 [forthcoming in Studies in Church History, summer 2023, but available Open Access now]

-As well as these, there are (hopefully) forthcoming further studies: on Mascall’s formation in the 1930s and 1940s and his adoption of Thomism (under peer review), and on his social and economic thought (in preparation).
+As well as these, there is (hopefully) forthcoming further studies, most immediately on his social and economic thought (currently under peer review).
 I hope to add more in due course.